Basics In Statistics Question And Answers

 • Used for a heterogeneous population

-• It ensures more representativeness, provides greater accuracy & can concentrate over a wider area
+• Systematic ensures more representativeness, provides greater accuracy, and can concentrate over a wider area

 Sample Cluster Sampling: